polarity-lang/polarity-lang.github.io/content/docs.md

 - `omit_print` Toplevel declarations annotated with this attribute are ignored by the prettyprinter.
   This is useful for codesnippets that are compiled to tex in order to be included in documents.
+- `opaque` and `transparent` These attributes can be used on [toplevel let bindings](#toplevel-let-bindings) to control whether the binding should be inlined during normalization.

 # CLI Reference